tomaslangkaas/markof.js/README.md

 HTML entities are allowed: &times;, &#8042; &#x00d3;

-These characters are always replaced with HTML entities: <>&/"'
+No other HTML is allowed, these characters are always replaced with HTML entities: <>&/"'

-Syntax characters can be escaped with a preceding backslash in order to allow literal characters, e.g. \' will display as a straight single quotation mark instead of an apostrophe
+Syntax characters can be escaped with a preceding backslash in order to display literal characters, e.g. \' will be converted to a straight single quotation mark instead of an apostrophe.

 Mustof formatting is disabled within code blocks and code-formatted text.
 Any text (except the characters <>&/"') will be displayed verbatim.
 ```